-Maitake mushrooms are often said to boost the immune system and, subsequently, fight certain infections.
-Here are some of the most popular health benefits of maitake.
+Maitake mushrooms are often said to boost the immune system and subsequently fight certain infections.
+Here is a closer look at some of the health properties of maitake.

-One animal study done in Japan showed that administering maitake mushrooms to rats with diabetes improved blood sugar levels and glucose tolerance.
+One animal study done in Japan, for example, showed that administering maitake mushrooms to rats with diabetes improved glucose tolerance after injection.

 Research suggests that maitake may be the most effective immune-supportive mushroom of all.
 Immune system health is essential to overall health because it acts as a natural defense system for the body and helps fight off foreign invaders, thereby protecting the body against infection and injury.

-Although more research needs to be done, some studies suggest that maitake mushrooms may help naturally lower cholesterol levels to keep the heart healthy.
-For instance, an animal study published in the Journal of Oleo Science found that maitake mushrooms were effective in reducing cholesterol levels in mice.
+Although more research is needed, some studies suggest that maitake mushrooms may help naturally lower cholesterol levels to keep the heart healthy.
+For instance, an animal study published in the Journal of Oleo Science found that maitake D-fraction from Grifola frondosa effectively reduced cholesterol levels in mice.

 In laboratory research, scientists have discovered that maitake extracts could slow the growth of certain tumors.
-By stimulating activity in immune cells, maitake is believed to help inhibit the growth of cancer cells.
+By stimulating activity in immune cells, some believe that maitake may help inhibit the growth of cancer cells.
 A 2018 study found that a component of beta-glucan (called the D-fraction) could have anti-tumor activity.